Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

-We can then wire it into `FakeApp` by registering it as a service:
+We can then integrate it with `FakeApp` by registering it as a service:

 ```csharp
 public class FakeApp : IDisposable